A CPU in Lua

 end

-Define it somewhere above the opcodes because we will need to use it to get the operands.
-But first we need to create a conversion table for the operands to bytecode:
+We define this somewhere above the opcodes because we will need to use it to get the operands.

 local operands = {